tweag/monad-bayes/README.md

 ## Project status

-As of February 2020, we are working towards releasing monad-bayes on Hackage.
-After the initial release, we will focus on improving documentation.
+Now that `monad-bayes` has been released on Hackage, we will focus on improving documentation.
 In the meantime, see the [`models` folder][models] for examples.

 ## Background